Little Hollywood

 The bad news?
 The San Francisco solid-waste transfer station/recycling center defines the south end of the neighborhood.
 The good news?
 Fourteen streets offering just twenty blocks of Hollywood Hills-inspired homes.
 The original micro-hood before hyper-local could be hyperlinked.

-Speak with a Little Hollywood Agent
+Speak With a Little Hollywood Agent

 Our Current Selection of Little Hollywood Homes for Sale